varun-raj/sgc/readme.md

 git push upstream master
 ```

-Use the following to amend new commit (Alternative to)
+Use the following to amend new commit

 ```
 bgc -u "Your commit message"